ByteHackr/bytehackr.hashnode.dev/clhw59a4v000709mm032igifo.md

 $ chmod 700 /var/www/files/  # Restrict access to the owner (web server user)
 ```

-### **Regular Security Testing:**
+### **Regular Security Testing**

 Conduct regular security assessments, including penetration testing and vulnerability scanning, to identify and address any potential directory traversal vulnerabilities.
 Use automated security tools and perform manual testing to uncover both common and custom vulnerabilities.

 By implementing these preventive measures, you can significantly reduce the risk of directory traversal vulnerabilities in your applications and enhance the overall security of your file system.
 Remember to validate, sanitize, and restrict user input, employ secure file handling functions, and stay proactive in maintaining a robust security posture.